Skip to main content

 • Avoiding douching, as it can cause an overgrowth of harmful bacteria

-It may be best to avoid having sex if someone is experiencing an outbreak, as condoms may not cover all herpes sores.
-Healthcare providers can help people recognize the symptoms when they are about to have a flare-up, such as burning, itching, and tingling.
+It’s best to avoid having sex if someone is experiencing an outbreak, as condoms may not cover all herpes sores.
+Healthcare providers can help people recognize symptoms when a flare-up is about to occur, such as burning, itching, and tingling.

-People should wash their hands with soap and water if they touch their herpes sores.
+People should wash their hands with soap and water after touching a herpes sore.
 This helps reduce the risk of transmission to others or other body areas.

 Treating herpes